alinauricaru/grocery/README.md

 # grocery
-this project managies products in a grocery
+This project managies products in a grocery